Specifying a Switching VAR in EViews

 Switching Specification

-You should specify the number of regimes in the edit field.
+in the edit field.
 By default, EViews assumes that you have two regimes.
 Bear in mind that switching models with more than a few regimes may be difficult to estimate.

-You should specify the coefficients that are allowed to vary across regimes.
+• You should specify the coefficients that are allowed to vary across regimes.
 Note that you may only choose between grouped settings: whether the lagged endogenous switch or not, whether the exogenous switch or not, and whether the error covariance matrix switches or not.

 By default, only the exogenous variables will be switching.

 Important note: the data for the probability regressors that determine the transition or regime probabilities for period , should be located in period of the workfile.
 That is, the data should be in period of the workfile, not period .
 You may, of course, employ standard EViews lag expressions to refer to data in the previous period.
+Additional options for setting the initial regime probabilities and restricting the elements of the probability vector or transition matrix are located on the tab and described in

 Options

-Clicking on the Options tab displays options for modifying features of the switching specification and for controlling various aspects of the computation.
+Clicking on the tab displays options for modifying features of the switching specification and for controlling various aspects of the computation.

 Switching Options

-The Switching options section may be used to specify the initial state probabilities and any restrictions to the regime probability vector or transition matrix.
+The options section may be used to specify the initial state probabilities and any restrictions to the regime probability vector or transition matrix.

-Recall that evaluation of the likelihood in Markov switching and SSAR models requires presample values for the filtered probabilities ( “Initial Probabilities”).
-The Initial regime probabilities dropdown lets you choose the method of initializing these values (Ergodic solution (default), Estimated, Uniform, User-specified).
-If you select User-specified, you will be prompted for the name of an -element vector in the workfile that contains the initial probabilities.
+“Initial Probabilities”).
+The dropdown lets you choose the method of initializing these values ( (default), , , ).
+If you select , you will be prompted for the name of an

-The Probability restriction vector/Transition restriction matrix edit field allows you to specify restrictions on the regime probabilities.
+The edit field allows you to specify restrictions on the regime probabilities.
 Markov switching models, in particular, will sometime require restrictions on transition matrix probabilities.
-For example, we may have if it is impossible to transition directly from state to state .
-Similarly, if state is an absorbing state, then and for .
+For example, we may have

-To specify restrictions, you should enter the name of an -element vector in the workfile (for a SSAR model), or an matrix in the workfile (for Markov switching) in the edit field.
+matrix in the workfile (for Markov switching) in the edit field.
 The vector or matrix should contain valid probability values for elements that are restricted and NAs for elements that are to be estimated.
 For example, in a three regime Markov switching model where state 3 is an absorbing state, you would have

 You should take care not to specify invalid or inconsistent restrictions.
 For example, rows of a Markov transition matrix may not be specified so that there is a single unrestricted cell since the adding up condition for the row places a restriction on that cell.
 Similarly, fixed values should be valid probabilities that do not have generate row sums greater than 1.
 EViews will detect these types of errors and will refuse to estimate the model.